OfficeDev/office-js-docs-pr/docs/word/word-add-ins-events.md

 - User interaction via the Word user interface (UI) that changes the document.
 - Office Add-in (JavaScript) code that changes the document.
 - VBA add-in (macro) code that changes the document.
+- A coauthor who remotely changes the document using the Word UI or add-in code.
+For more information, see [Events and coauthoring](#events-and-coauthoring).

 Any change that complies with default behavior of Word will trigger the corresponding events in a document.